GPZ-Bioinfo/tmap_doc/vis.rst

 If we don't have a target variable, we could simply use `show` to visualize the network without any specified color map.
 The ``show`` function was implement with the **spring layout** of `networkx`_.
 After the version change into 2.+, it becomes weird.
 So we also implement a function called ``vis_progressX`` and simple api called ``tm_plot``, both functions are based on `plotly`_. .

-By default, the network assigns all nodes with a default color of **red**.
+By default, the network assigns all nodes with a default color tm_plot(graph,projected_X,mode='file',filename='vis_1.html')of **red**.
 More flexible color is implemented inside a class called ``Color`` and it need a suitable target value and corresponding parameters.

 .. code-block:: python